Adaptive Information Processing

 The overwhelming sensations and emotional reactions experienced as the event is accessed are indicators that the information has been held in dysfunctional form.

-Shapiro uses AIP logic to interpret dissociative and abreactive symptoms as evidence of information frozen outside adaptive processing networks.
+Shapiro uses AIP to interpret dissociative and abreactive phenomena as evidence of information frozen outside adaptive networks, rather than as resistance or structural pathology in the classical psychoanalytic sense.

 Shapiro, Francine, Eye Movement Desensitization and Reprocessing (EMDR): Basic Principles, Protocols, and Procedures, 2001supporting